Bailey's Crossroads, Virginia: Civil War

 The opening months of the American Civil War proved to be a disruptive and unforgettable episode in the history of Bailey's Crossroads.
 From the summer of 1861, when the area fell into an uncomfortable and poorly defined "no man's land" between the borders of two warring countries, until late November of that year, when the area hosted a massive troop review, anything akin to normalcy was in short supply.

 Virginia voted to secede from the Union on May 23, 1861.
 Fairfax County's northern-born residents—many of whom were its most prominent and prosperous citizens—now felt very uncomfortable.
 Their southern neighbors looked upon them with suspicion.
 In July 1861 the Union Army met with catastrophic defeat during the First Battle of Manassas.
 The army retreated all the way to Washington, with the Confederate Army advancing quickly behind it.
 The Confederates occupied Falls Church and Munson's Hill, overlooking Bailey's Crossroads, and the crossroads' northern-born residents fled for the safety of Washington.

 Once Confederates established themselves atop Munson's Hill they built a crude fort there, and from these commanding heights turned Bailey's Crossroads into a "killing field".
 Southern sharpshooters killed numerous Union soldiers.
 Violence arose whenever Confederate and Union pickets, or scouts, engaged one another in firefights.
 It was now impossible to walk the Leesburg Pike without being shot and killed.

-There was a minor engagement between the sides on Tuesday, September 3, 1861, with the Union suffering 8 casualties and the Confederates none.
+There was a minor engagement between the sides on September 3, 1861, with the Union suffering eight casualties and the Confederates none.

-And further, the official reports on the 'War of the Rebellion' indicate that during August 28–30, 1861 a series of skirmishes took place at a location scrawled as "Balley's Cross Roads".
+Official reports on the 'War of the Rebellion' indicate that during August 28–30, 1861 a series of skirmishes took place at a location scrawled as "Balley's Cross Roads".

 The local balance of power changed completely—and to everyone's surprise—on September 28, 1861, as the Confederate Army silently withdrew its forces from Munson's Hill, Upton's Hill and Falls Church to Manassas, which they fortified.
 Munson's Hill and Falls Church were located too far afield of reliable supply lines, and a concerted Union pincer movement could possibly choke off supplies, the Southern command believed.
 At Manassas they were adjacent to Virginia's interior, and had good railroad and road connections to it.

 After Confederate withdrawal the area quickly was reoccupied by Union troops.
 A significant troop review took place at Bailey's Crossroads on November 20, 1861.
 Thousands of Union troops marched in formation and paraded before President Abraham Lincoln, the northern press, and many onlookers from Washington.
 Army commanders selected Bailey's Crossroads as the site because of its nature as a large, unbroken plain.
 In order to prepare it for the day's activities the army merely needed to remove the split-rail fencing separating farms and fields.

-During recent years local historians have confused this review with another, smaller review held on nearby Upton's Hill, where events spurred the composition and publication of the Battle Hymn of the Republic.
+Contemporary local historians have confused this review with another, smaller review held on nearby Upton's Hill, where events spurred the composition and publication of the "Battle Hymn of the Republic".